soverenio/docs/docs/administration/configuring-sensor.md

 The `affinity` option is conceptually similar to `nodeSelector` but allows for a broader set of constraints.

+### Resources

+As a rule of thumb, we do not recommend changing the `requests` values.
+They are calibrated to ensure the minimum functionality required by the component with the allocated resources.

+On the other hand, the `limits` for different components of the Sensor can vary significantly and are dependent on the volume of collected data.
+There is no one-size-fits-all approach to determining them, but it's crucial to monitor actual usage and observe how quickly the data map is constructed by the product.
+The general trade-off here is: the more resources you allocate, the quicker the map is built.

+It's important to note that the Soveren Sensor does not persist any data.
+It is normal for components to restart and virtual storage to be flushed.
+The `ephemeral-storage` values are set to prevent the overuse of virtual disk space.

 ### Kafka

 #### Heap